NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/study.md

 With public studies, the option of adding more structures disappears, removing the entire right side of the section, including the structure editor with the [SMILES](https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html) field and the percentage bar.
 On the left side, one can see all the added molecules with their percentage and [INChI](https://iupac.org/who-we-are/divisions/division-details/inchi/) in the molecules list.

 :::caution
 The purpose of the **Sample chemical composition** section is to enable the user to add the molecules they are aware of their existence in the sample **before the NMR spectroscopy** along with their percentages.
-Molecules identified throught the NMR analysis are located in the dataset level.
+Molecules identified through the NMR analysis are located at the dataset level.
 :::

 The `Datasets` tab has a dropdown menu with all the datasets within the study.
 This tab will be covered in [Dataset page](/docs/submission-guides/data-model/dataset.md).